-VC Dimension: Example The VC dimension of a model f is the maximum number of points that can be arranged so that f shatter them.
-More formally, it is h' where h' is the maximum h such that some data point set of cardinality h can be shattered by f.
-For example, consider a straight line as the classification model: the model used by a perceptron.
+The VC dimension of a model f is the maximum number of points that can be arranged so that f shatters them.
+More formally, it is the maximum integer D such that some data point set of cardinality D can be shattered by f.

+3. Consider a straight line as a classification model on points in a two-dimensional plane (this is the model used by a perceptron).
 The line should separate positive data points from negative data points.
 There exist sets of 3 points that can indeed be shattered using this model (any 3 points that are not collinear can be shattered).
-However, no set of 4 points can be shattered:
+However, no set of 4 points can be shattered: by Radon's theorem, any four points can be partitioned into two subsets with intersecting convex hulls, so it is not possible to separate one of these two subsets from the other.
+Thus, the VC dimension of this particular classifier is 3.
+It is important to remember that while one can choose any arrangement of points, the arrangement of those points cannot change when attempting to shatter for some label assignment.
+Note, only 3 of the $2^3 = 8$ possible label assignments are shown for the three points.

 Sample Complexity for Infinite Hypothesis Spaces I: VC-Dimension

 The Vapnik-Chervonenkis dimension, VC(H), of hypothesis space H defined over instance space X is the size of the largest finite subset of X shattered by H.

 If arbitrarily large finite sets of X can be shattered by H, then $VC(H)=\infty$

-VC Dimension: Example 2

-- H = Axis parallel rectangles in R^2

-- What is the VC dimension of H

-- Can we PAC learn?